artem-smotrakov/fosstars-rating-core/.github/actions/fosstars-create-single-report/README.md

 ## How to use it

-Here is an example workflow that updates the report every day.
+Here is an example workflow that updates the report every day, or when a commit is pushed.
 The report is stored to the `fosstars-report` branch.

 ```
 name: "Calculate Fosstars security rating"
 on:
+  push:
+    branches:
+      - main
   schedule:
     - cron: "0 0 * * *"